zhouchao-ops/Qwen-Image/README.md

 ![](https://qianwen-res.oss-cn-beijing.aliyuncs.com/Qwen-Image/bench.png#center)

 ## News
 - 2025.08.18: We’re excited to announce the open-sourcing of Qwen-Image-Edit! 🎉 Try it out in your local environment with the quick start guide below, or head over to [Qwen Chat](https://chat.qwen.ai/) or [Huggingface Demo](https://huggingface.co/spaces/Qwen/Qwen-Image-Edit) to experience the online demo right away!
+If you enjoy our work, please show your support by giving our repository a star.
+Your encouragement means a lot to us!
 - 2025.08.09: Qwen-Image now supports a variety of LoRA models, such as MajicBeauty LoRA, enabling the generation of highly realistic beauty images.
 Check out the available weights on [ModelScope](https://modelscope.cn/models/merjic/majicbeauty-qwen1/summary).
 <p align="center">
     <img src="assets/magicbeauty.png"/>